 How will the rollout of 5G affect transportation?

 Improved connectivity can significantly improve the current implementation of smart technologies in the transit sector.
 MaaS is one of the most important aspects of this improvement – real-time communication between different platforms is now possible.
 All transit options can be integrated seamlessly within one application, with no loss of data between parties as they move through the system.
-Including bikes, e-scooters, DRT and other on-demand services can increase the efficiency of the transit network thus prompting new users to join.
-As a result, there will be fewer personal vehicles on the road – and less CO2 emissions.
+Including bikes, e-scooters, DRT, and other on-demand services can increase the efficiency of the transit network thus prompting new users to join.
+As a result, there will be fewer personal vehicles on the road – and fewer CO2 emissions.

 Security is another facet that can be explored.
 As broadband transmission will allow more data packages to be sent and received, surveillance cameras onboard public transit vehicles can serve multiple functions: monitoring the conduct of riders and reporting emergencies inside the vehicles, as well as the situation outside of the vehicles.
-One such project is already under way, helping the City of NY tackle bus lane parking violations in several corridors.
+One such project is already underway, helping the City of NY tackle bus lane parking violations in several corridors.
 It has proven to be a win in increasing the speed of buses in the respective corridors and has been further expanded.

 Real-time data is crucial – not only for riders’ convenience in the form of digital schedules synchronized and updated in real time, but also for their safety.
 During the pandemic, one of the most important types of protection was distancing.
 With the help of real-time readership data, vehicles that are not overpopulated could be chosen, thus helping people keep their distance.
 It could also mean the timely dispatch of relief vehicles when overcrowding occurs on specific lines.

-Finally, improvements in the intelligent traffic systems will directly affect the performance of public transit vehicles.
+Finally, improvements in intelligent traffic systems will directly affect the performance of public transit vehicles.
 Using more and better sensors and cameras, traffic can be distributed better, thus reducing congestion or even completely eliminating them.

 As we enter a new era of connectivity, many people turn their eyes to autonomous vehicles.
 This type of mobility also has the potential to benefit from 5G and further improvements of the network protocols.
-This is possible due to the low latency and increased traffic might of the 5G network – as autonomous vehicles need an incredible data processing power to send and receive information from city systems and their own sensors.
+This is possible due to the low latency and increased traffic might of the 5G network – as autonomous vehicles need incredible data processing power to send and receive information from city systems and their own sensors.
 Of course, we still have a long way to go with regulations and technology, but driverless cars are one step closer to becoming the new normal.

-An integrated approach is, therefore, the best option to optimize transit in small cities: creating an ecosystem of CAD/AVL, fare collection and micro-mobility solutions based on usage insights can significantly improve the performance and user satisfaction rates of public transportation.
+An integrated approach is, therefore, the best option to optimize transit in small cities: creating an ecosystem of CAD/AVL, fare collection and micro-mobility solutions based on usage insights can significantly improve the performance and user satisfaction rates of the public transportation.
 All of these tasks can be successfully handled by intelligent transportation platforms like Modeshift.

 5G & the future